-Baillargeon (1986; Baillargeon & DeVos, 1991) presented young infants with a simple mechanical display, in which a car rolls down a ramp, behind a screen, and out the other side.
+Baillargeon (1986; Baillargeon & DeVos, 1991) challenged this account by implementing a paradigm in which infants watch a series of events, instead of searching for lost or hidden objects.
+Specifically, she presented young infants with a simple mechanical display, in which a car rolls down a ramp, passing behind a screen and reappearing on the other side.
 Figure 1A presents a schematic display of this Habituation event, so named because infants watch this event repeat several times until they gradually lose interest in it.
 Note that at the start of the Habituation event, the screen is raised to show the infant that nothing is behind it.
-Once habituated, infants then see two test events in alternation (see Figures 1B and 1C).
-During both the Possible and Impossible test events, a box is revealed behind the screen.
-During the Impossible event, however, the box is placed on the track, in the path of the car.
-Nevertheless, during both test events the car reappears after passing behind the screen.